imagej/imagej.github.io/_pages/plugins/hill-shade.md

 -   **Elevation of Sun** - height of the light source in degrees, typically between 30 and 60
 -   **Azimuth of Sun** - direction to the light source in degrees, 0 is north, 90 east etc.
 -   **Nonlinear Contrast** - when &gt; 0, contrast for gentle slopes gets enhanced.
 Typical values are 1-5.
 -   **Half Brightness for Horizontal** - when selected, a gamma correction is applied to the output, such that a horizontal plane will appear with half brightness (pixel value = 128), irrespective of the elevation of the sun.
 When not selected, the pixel value of a horizontal plane will be roughly 256\*sin(Sun\_Elevation).
-In that case, a horizontal plane gets half brighness only at sun elevation of 30°, the output gets brighter if the sun elevation is higher, and darker if it is lower.
+In that case, a horizontal plane gets half brightness only at sun elevation of 30°, the output gets brighter if the sun elevation is higher, and darker if it is lower.

 ## Tips